 The 'Enquirer' is any person who asks their question from the cards.
 The 'Enquirer' may read his or her own cards, or have their cards read by someone else.

-- It is not necessary that all three layouts be used in a reading.
-Any one, or all three of the layouts can be used.
+- It is not necessary that all three spreads be used in a reading.
+Any one, or all three of the spreads can be used.

 - The cards are to be interpreted in the context of the Enquirer's question.
 The cards will depict events that are to occur in the Enquirer's immediate future.